dbosque/Stub/README.md

 - Soap   : http://*:8081/soap
 - Configuration : http://*:8081/configuration

-Start the service by running `dotnet dBosque.Stub.Standalone.dll -o`
+Start the service by running `dotnet dBosque.Stub.Server.dll -o`

 ## How it works
 Each message send to one of the endpoinst is parsed to determine the namespace and rootnode.